enzobautista/School-Stuff/README.md

 # School-Stuff
-A repository for stockpiling school-related files
+A repository for school-related files